When does the festival run?

 As the site is small in size we are unable to provide power points for live-in vehicles.

 Is there free water on site?

-Yes, there will be access to free drinking water in the campsite and from the catering area.
+Yes, there will be access to free drinking water in the campsites and from the bar area.